macieklamberski/feedsmith/README.md

 }
 ```

-**⚠️ Important note:** Detect functions are designed to quickly identify the type of feed.
-They specifically search for the signature of the feed, such as the `<rss>` tag in the case of RSS feeds.
+**⚠️ Important note:** Detect functions are designed to quickly identify the type of feed by searching for the signature of the feed, such as the `<rss>` tag in the case of RSS feeds.
 However, it is possible for the function to detect an RSS feed, even if that feed is invalid.
 Only when using the `parseRssFeed` function will the feed be fully validated.

 ## FAQ

-### Why should I use Parsser instead of alternative modules?
+### Why should I use Feedsmith instead of alternative modules?

-As stated in the Features section, the key advantage of Parsser is that it preserves the original feed structure exactly as provided in each specific feed format.
+As stated in the Features section, the key advantage of Feedsmith is that it preserves the original feed structure exactly as provided in each specific feed format.

 Many competing packages attempt to normalize data by:
 * Merging distinct fields like `author`, `dc:creator`, and `creator` into a single property.